 The revelation came when three Apple execs were speaking about the company's plans for the Mac Pro.
 It was revealed that a new display is in the works at Apple, expected to ship in 2019 alongside the redesigned Mac Pro.

 Apple's head of marketing Phil Schiller said: "As part of doing a new Mac Pro — it is, by definition, a modular system — we will be doing a pro display as well."

-The latest indication is that Apple's new display will be a 31.6in 6K monitor - more on that below.
+The latest indication is that Apple's new display will be a 31.6in 6K monitor and it will be introduced in the third quarter of 2019 - more on that below.

 When will Apple launch a new display?